Tamerlan-Melikau/BSUIR/OAiP/LR4/README.md

 # Reverse Polish Notation Calculator in C++

-A C++ console application that converts an infix mathematical expression into Reverse Polish Notation (RPN) and evaluates the result using stack-based algorithms.
+A C++ program that converts an infix mathematical expression into Reverse Polish Notation (RPN) and evaluates the result using stack-based algorithms.

 ## Features